In:Visible Women is an annual strand of work within the Liverpool Irish Festival.

 A centenary on from the anti-black race riots that erupted in Liverpool in 1919 (and other seaports across the UK) we examine the attitudes towards race, in particular those concerned with inter-racial relationships, which encouraged extreme racial violence.

-- 11:30am Michelle Charters (Kuumba Imani Millennium Centre) leads a black and Irish story release session of public stories
+11:30am Black and Irish.
+Michelle Charters (Kuumba Imani Millennium Centre) tells and hears stories from black and Irish communities and individuals

-- 1:30pm A Chinese Irish representative of the Pagoda Chinese Community Centre will lead a story release session of public stories
+1:30pm Chinese and Irish.
+A Chinese Irish representative, from the Pagoda Chinese Community Centre will lead a public conversation about Chinese Irish experiences

 With two performances of the work (c.45mins, 11:30am, 2:30pm), we will hold a Q&A with director Gavin McAlinden about what drew him to this female writer, the female only performance and what themes he most wanted to draw from them.
 We will also discuss other Irish female playwrights and why so few have risen to heady heights of their Irish brothers.